kartAI/ntnu-kpro-ai-assistant/docs/manuals/developer_setup.md

 ## Usage

-To run the project, you can use the following commands:
+To run the project, you can use the following commands in the `/webapp`
+folder:

 ```bash
 npm install; npm run dev